-These are all the things that YOU—your agency or organization—will do during the life of the grant to realize the outcomes you expect.
+These are all the things you will do during the life of the grant to realize the outcomes you expect.
 Each of your entries should state WHAT will be provided to WHOM and WHEN.
-For example:

 - During the 2018-19 school year, we will provide an in-school ballet program for 100 first-grade students at PS 100, once a week, for one hour each session.